dwmw2/PD-Stepper-Blinds/README.md

 On power-up, the controller will assume that the blinds are open.
 The first time it is asked to open the blinds, it will perform a rehoming operation, running at half-speed until it stalls.
 It will close the blinds at sunset, and open the blinds at 07:30AM or sunrise, whichever is later.

 You can tweak the current, speed and stallguard settings to suit your blinds and motor, so that the stall is detected correctly.
 The motor_direction may differ for supposedly identical installations, if your motor cables are wired differently.

+The third pin on the power connector is for a reed switch, which connects that GPIO pin to ground when the blind is fully open.
+This is not necessary, because rehoming works well with properly calibrated stall detection anyway.
+One thing that a reed switch would allow is for the device to be *sure*, on startup, that it is at the home position and to initiate a rehoming if not.
+Rehoming on startup is disabled because when starting from the home position, the immediate stall... well, isn't immediate enough, and is noisy.